victorkvarghese/react-native-boilerplate/README.md

 React Native Boilerplate is a starting point for React Native application.
 This project is configured with redux, redux saga and redux persist.
-Latest version of react-navigation (v2.0.1) included with redux-navigation support .
+Latest version of react-navigation (v2.13) with NavigationService.
+Redux Integration removed from the latest code.

 ## Features